tanaypatil/tanaypatil/README.md

  - Working in project CONTROL IT - a bank wide exception handling and reporting platform.
 - Developed Email Notification Engine using Python, Django and Mongo DB which resulted in decommissioning of traditional Windows servers & reduced costs.
 - Developed REST APIs and micro-services using Django.
 - Drove the AWS migration for CONTROL IT platform with understanding of design, scalability, performance and reliability.
-Services Used – EC2, ECS, Lambda, API Gateway, RDS, Kinesis.
+Services Used â€“ EC2, ECS, Lambda, API Gateway, RDS, Kinesis.
 - Developed and maintained automated CI/CD pipelines for code deployment using Jenkins.
 - Participated in agile ceremonies (user story grooming, sprint planning and sprint retrospective).